-All of these considerations lend strong support to the FCC's decision to keep broadband providers under section 222.
-This law appropriately focuses on the role of carriers, rather than any particular type of activity that might be revealed in CPNI.
+All of these considerations lend strong support to the FCC's decision to keep broadband providers under section 222which appropriately focuses on the role of carriers, rather than any particular type of activity that might be revealed in CPNI.
 This is a contrast to many of the other sector-specific privacy laws that we have in the United States.
 The federal laws governing health, financial, and educational privacy, for example, apply to specific organizations that might handle these kinds of highly sensitive information, such as hospitals, banks, and schools.
-Although sensitive data now flows freely outside of the protected silos created in HIPAA, GLB, and FERPA, the carrier silo is still meaningful.
+Although sensitive data now flows freely outside of the protected silos created by our education, financial, and health privacy laws, making those silos less and less meaningful, the carrier silo is still meaningful.
 As a result, the basic structure of section 222 fits the role of ISPs in our data-driven economy.